 Documentation that the general surgeon manages a minimum of 28 trauma cases per year (average of seven trauma cases per quarter), at least eight of which are pediatric if the general surgeon manages pediatric trauma patients.
 These cases may include operative and non-operative interventions.

-Documentation of a minimum of ten Category I CME credits every year in trauma-related topics, five of which shall be in pediatric trauma only if the general surgeon manages pediatric trauma patients.
-The general surgeon may apply CME credits earned during any given year for the completion of ATLS certification toward meeting this requirement.
-(See Note #1.)

-A written attestation from the Chief of Neurosurgery indicating that the general surgeon is capable of providing initial stabilization measures and instituting diagnostic procedures for patients, both adult and pediatric, with neural trauma.
-This statement shall be on file and available for Department of Health review.
+A

 Current ATLS provider certification.